Help for Beginners who want to learn how to do Encaustic Painting

 No. Beeswax alone is just not durable enough.
+Damar resin is a tree sap that is added to beeswax to make encaustic medium.
 The addition of damar resin acts as a hardening agent allowing your painting to cure and will reduce or prevent blooming (a white clouding of the surface).

 Yes you can use oil paint to add colour to plain encaustic medium.